Owerri Imo State, Nigeria Travel Guide

 Planning your visit to Oguta Lake for an enjoyable excursion.

-Oguta Lake served as a significant location during the colonial era.
+Oguta Lake served as a significant location during from the time of colonization era.

-Enjoy a tranquil escape and a glimpse into both nature and history.
+Enjoy a peaceful getaway plus a peek at both nature and history.

 Glide across the serene waters and savor the calm environment.